alexdlaird/pyngrok/docs/index.rst

 Config File
 -----------

-By default, `ngrok will look for its config file <https://ngrok.com/docs/ngrok-agent/config>`_ in the home directory's ``.ngrok2`` folder.
+By default, ngrok will look for its config file in `the default location <https://ngrok.com/docs/ngrok-agent/config>`_.
 We can override this behavior by updating our default :class:`~pyngrok.conf.PyngrokConfig`.

 .. code-block:: python